 Every so often I share a list of the tools and resources that make my life easier.
 It’s been a couple years since the last update, so I thought I’d share my current list.

 Let’s start with some of the tools on my last roundup, which I still use regularly:

-Disclosure: Since my last update, I’ve become an affiliate for some of the products, because I really like them.
-So if you buy a product after clicking on my link, I might get paid.
+Disclosure: Since my last update, I’ve become an affiliate for some of the products, because I really like them, and think you will, too.
+So if you buy a product after clicking on my link, I will receive a small commission.
+Note that this won’t cost you any extra.
 I’ll highlight those links with “aff” as you get to them.

 I use Scrivener to keep my writing work organized and I don’t know how I ever lived without it.
 I keep tweaking my system, but it’s absolutely the best thing I’ve come across to keep everything on track.
 If they had an affiliate program, I’d sign up in a flash, but sadly, they don’t.
 I wrote about Scrivener here, if you’re interested in learning more about how I use it.

 I use Dragon NaturallySpeaking to dictate the first drafts of all my work.
 It’s a real time saver – and it’s helped me keep carpal tunnel issues under control.
 Over the years, Dragon has got better and better.
 I’m currently using the Professional Individual version, but any version will do.